udithasathsara/my_todo_app/README.md

-Task Manager Application
+##Task Manager Application

 This is a small React application that allows users to manage a list of tasks.
 Users can add, edit, delete, and mark tasks as completed.
 Additionally, tasks can be filtered based on their status.

-Features
+##Features

--Task List: Displays tasks with the following fields -Task Name
+-Task List: Displays tasks with the following fields, -Task Name,
--Description
+-Description,
--Status (Completed/Not Completed)
+-Status (Completed/Not Completed),
--Add Task: Users can add new tasks.
+-Add Task: Users can add new tasks,
--Edit Task: Users can edit existing tasks.
+-Edit Task: Users can edit existing tasks,
--Delete Task: Users can delete tasks.
+-Delete Task: Users can delete tasks,
--Mark as Completed: Tasks can be marked as completed or not completed.
--Filter Tasks: Users can filter tasks by their status (All, Completed, Not Completed).
+-Mark as Completed: Tasks can be marked as completed or not completed, -Filter Tasks: Users can filter tasks by their status (All, Completed, Not Completed).

-Technologies Used
+##Technologies Used

+-Frontend:

--Frontend: React with hooks, Tailwind CSS
+React with hooks, Tailwind CSS

+-Backend:

--Backend: Node.js with Express.js, MySQL
+Node.js with Express.js, MySQL

-Prerequisites
+##Prerequisites

 -Before running the application, ensure you have the following installed on your system:
 -Node.js (v14 or higher)
 -MySQL
 -Git

-Installation and Setup
+##Installation and Setup

 Backend Setup